 Dēva-yāna also presents additional possibilities.
 One of these is that consciousness ends in the transitory state, but much later – still, this means a fall back to pitŗ-yāna.
 The other possibility is that a journey in the other world begins: the kernel of the psychic-spiritual remains goes through various states of existence.
 It may happen that upon entering one of these worlds (lōka in Sanskrit, related to the Latin locus) it gets attached to it, fixing itself to a state of existence that corresponds to the eternity of ‘sempiternitās’ where its own existence doesn’t have a temporal beginning; in other words it doesn’t begin when it enters but when the lōka begins simultaneously with the beginning of time and it lasts until time ends, together with the lōka.
-This however is not measurable by units of time, like 10 years, 2 trillion years or a thousandth of a second, since in this sense it doesn’t have content, considering that such things can’t be measured in an order that doesn’t fall into the realms of ‘perpetuity’ or ‘imperpetuity’.
+This however is not measurable by units of time, like 10 years, 2 trillion years or a thousandth of a second, since in this sense it doesn’t have duration, considering that such things can’t be measured in an order that doesn’t fall into the realms of ‘perpetuity’ or ‘imperpetuity’.
 This state is the relative eternity of ‘cum tempore’ existence.
 So the psychic – spiritual kernel may attach itself to such states (worlds) or it may also happen that it reaches the human state of existence and attaches itself to it in a ‘cum tempore’ sense, since the scope of the human state of existence is much broader and more encompassing than is generally known or assumed.
 It may also happen that it approaches an incarnation and an extract of its being that corresponds to a demon (grandharvas, kentauros) enters the incarnation.
 The Subject-carrying consciousness that made it this far will dissolve once the incarnation has taken place.
 The subjective ray (the ray that emanates from the Subject) that has reached this point will retract and a different subjective ray will create a new human being.

 Metaphysical Awakening in death also belongs to the realm of dēva-yāna (to its periphery).
 There is Awakening connected to the body, i.e. it may take place in life.
 This possibility is called jīvan-mukti or jīvan-māksā, meaning liberation in life.
 There is also the possibility of jīva-vidēhamukti (mōksa) – which means Awakening in the moment of death, on the border between the living and incorporeal states.
 There is a possibility for ‘post-mortem’ awakening (after death), this is called vidēha-mukti mōksa.
 All these are already at the limits of dēva-yāna, since they are states that transcend it.
 Human births are mostly fueled by pitŗ-yāna and secondarily, in exceptional cases, by dēva-yāna.